Distributed Systems: Why

 MongoDB stores documents in BSON format.
 Documents that are semantically similar are grouped into a collection.
 In Couchbase, JSON documents are stored in buckets.
 However, unlike MongoDB’s collection, a bucket usually does not contain only similar documents.
 In a way, it is similar to the concept of a database in RDBMS.
 MongoDB favors usability, whereas Couchbase tends to be more tunable.

 Both tools are powerful, fast, in-memory data stores that are useful as a cache.
 Both can help speed up your application by caching database results, HTML fragments, or anything else that might be expensive to generate.
 These are distributed cache and hold the data in memory.
 Memcached is a simple volatile cache server.
 It allows you to store key/value pairs where the value is limited to being a string up to 1MB.
 Redis is more powerful, more popular, and better supported than memcached.

 Its a centralized configuration management tool.
 It is also used for things like leader election and distributed locking.
 Zookeeper scales very well for the reads but does not scale that well for the writes.
 Since zookeeper keeps all their in memory so you cannot store way too much data in the zookeeper.
 So if you want to store small amount of data which would be highly available and which has tons of read then zookeeper is what you should be using.

 Its a fault tolerant highly available queue using publisher subscriber or streaming application depending on your use case.
 It can deliver message exactly once and also it keeps all the message ordered inside of partition alpha topping.

 Nginx and HAProxy

-These are load balancers and are very efficient for ings for an example nginx can manage thousands or even tens of thousands of connection from a client from a single instance
+These are two popular open-source software load balancers and very efficient for ings for an example nginx can manage thousands or even tens of thousands of connection from a client from a single instance.

 Solr and Elasticsearch